jasonchuacodes/dev-notes/Backend/Database/Prisma/Pagination.md

-Pagination in Prisma is done in two (2) ways: `cursor-based` and `seek-based`
+Pagination in Prisma is done in two (2) ways: `cursor-based` and `seek-based`.
+## cursor-based pagination

-- `cursor-based pagination` - uses a cursor value to check what that last fetch data item is.
+Cursor-based pagination uses a cursor value to check what that last fetch data item is.
 It's pros are that it scales and is useful for infinite scrolling.
 But the cons is that it cannot skip to the middle bulk of the data.

 ```js
 const pageSize = 4 // number of items per page
 const myCursor = 52 // starting cursor